TejaKrishnaMamidi/rsslm/cable-driven_parallel_robots/Type-I/6-3_cdpr/linearIP/v0/post_processing/README.md

 2. var_length.m
 3. for_kine.m
 4. posvelacc.dat -- copy from the parent directory after execution
+5. elLen.dat -- copy from the parent directory after execution

 It can generate the following files if required.
 1. cablekdatan20.dat -- an array of points on the kth cable